rilhia/dataiku-test/tutorial/document.md

 ### 12. updateScores(outcome):

 - This function adjusts the player and computer scores based on the outcome of the round (win or loss).
-- If a player’s score reaches zero, it triggers the endGame() function to end the game.
-Otherwise, the “Next Card” button is displayed, allowing the next round to begin.
+- If a player’s score reaches zero, it triggers the **endGame()** function to end the game.
+It also updates the player's overall record by calling the **updatePlayerRecord(playerData.username, playerScore != 0)** function with a true/false calculated using **playerScore != 0** Otherwise, the “Next Card” button is displayed, allowing the next round to begin.

 ```javascript